fource/fource/dockerize/README.md

 Fource
 ======

-It contains fource cli, shinken, thruk, graphite and Apache.
+It contains fource cli, shinken, thruk, graphite, mongodb and apache.

 How to run: